Old Japanese: Syllables

-As in later forms of Japanese, the system has gaps where yi and wu might be expected.
 Shinkichi Hashimoto discovered in 1917 that many syllables that have a modern i, e or o occurred in two forms, termed types A (甲, kō) and B (乙, otsu).

 These are denoted by subscripts 1 and 2 respectively in the above table.
-The syllables mo1 and mo2 are not distinguished in the slightly-later Nihon Shoki and Man'yōshū, reducing the syllable count to 87.
+The syllables mo1 and mo2 are not distinguished in the slightly later Nihon Shoki and Man'yōshū, reducing the syllable count to 87.

 Some authors also believe that two forms of po were distinguished in the Kojiki.

 All of these pairs had merged in the Early Middle Japanese of the Heian period.

 The consonants g, z, d, b and r did not occur at the start of a word.